 Advancing the Trust's Research and Education Activities

-Slated for ground-breaking in 2017, the Rushton Conservation Center at Rushton Woods Preserve will enhance the Trust's research and education programs and provide important meeting space for students, researchers, and members of the Willistown community.
+With ground-breaking in early 2018, the Rushton Conservation Center at Rushton Woods Preserve will enhance the Trust's research and education programs and provide important meeting space for students, researchers, and members of the Willistown community.
 A teaching kitchen will complement the work of our Community Farm program, and our Bird Conservation and Habitat Restoration teams will have a dedicated indoor space where they can carry out a variety of programmatic initiatives.

-Fundraising for the Rushton Conservation Center is well under way as part of our Willistown Countryside Forever - A Campaign for Land, People, and Nature.
-Several naming opportunities for the Center are available for leadership gifts to the campaign.
+Fundraising for the Rushton Conservation Center is well under way and several naming opportunities for the Center are available for leadership gifts to the campaign.
 Contact Laura de Ramel at 610.353.2562 ext.
 21 or firstname.lastname@example.org to find out how you can get involved.

 The Rushton Conservation Center will provide: